 Specialty wine tasting glasses have proliferated over the past 20 years.
-Some glass manufacturers put real research efforts to develop customized glasses to showcase the subtleties and nuances of certain varietal wines or wines from specific wine regions.
-Consequently, the more wine regions and wine styles, the more specialty glassware produced.
+Famous glass manufacturers such as Riedel or Spiegelau have put significant research efforts to design glasses enabling the wine tasters to capture all the aromatic subtleties and nuances of varietal wines or wines from specific wine regions.

-ISO, the International body for Standardization (iso means equal in greek), defines a wine tasting glass as :
+ISO, the International body for Standardization, defines a wine tasting glass as :

 “The tasting glass consists of a cup (an "elongated egg") supported by a stem resting on a base.
 The opening of the cup is narrower than the convex part so as to concentrate the bouquet.”
 [ISO 3591:1977, Sensory analysis -- Apparatus -- Wine-tasting glass]

-The ISO glass schematic borrowed from the web (left) provides the recommended physical standards.
-The ISO definition does not state that the glass has to be clear, due to the existence of colored tasting glasses.
+The ISO glass schematic on the left provides the recommended physical standards.
+The ISO definition does not state that the glass has to be clear, since colored tasting glasses. can also be found.

-In sensory evaluation indeed, we like to use black ISO glasses (right) for all the aroma and flavor evaluations, moving back to a clear glass for evaluating the color and appearance under daylight lightening if possible and against a white background (mandatory).
+As a sensory scientist, I like to use black ISO glasses (right) for all the aroma and flavor evaluations, moving back to a clear glass for evaluating the color and appearance under daylight lightening if possible and against a white background (mandatory).

 Few studies have been conducted by sensory colleagues to assess the effect of the size and shape of wine tasting glasses on perceptions.